star-hengxing/libuipc/docs/api_docs/uipc/geometry/Geometry/index.md

-    Get the meta attributes of the geometry.
+    Get the meta attributes of the geometries.

     :material-keyboard-return: **Return**
-    :    The meta attributes of the geometry.
+    :    The meta attributes of the geometries.